pfled/peak-visualization/Documentation/Development.md

 - The Unity dashboard implements Stylecop for formatting rules and SonarLint for linting.
   - Both are implemented as NuGet packages that run in Visual Studio 2022.
-  - Neither implement auto-fix with a single command, but errors will be caught as they are typed and VS will provide warnings
+  - Neither implement auto-fix with a single command, but errors will be caught as they are typed and VS will provide warnings.
-  - Specific rules can be configured in the .editorconfig file
+  - Specific rules can be configured in the .editorconfig file.

 ## AWS CDK api
 ---